-Its simplicity and scalability make it one of the best online accounting software options available.
+Its simplicity and scalability make it one of the best online accounting software options.

 6. Sage Business Cloud Accounting for Multiple Users

-Sage Business Cloud Accounting is also cloud-based accounting software that doesn’t require any accounting knowledge to use.
-It recommends the best accounting solutions based on your industry, company size and unique business needs.
+Sage Business Cloud Accounting is also cloud-based accounting software that doesn’t require accounting knowledge.
+It recommends the best accounting solutions based on your industry, company size, and unique business needs.

 General Sage Features

 Sage makes it simple to create and track invoices, manage inventory, accept payments, automate admin, track expenses, and track and forecast cash flow.
-Sync information from your bank account, as well as apps such as Gmail, Miro, and Typeform.
+Sync information from your bank account and apps such as Gmail, Miro, and Typeform.

 Multiple users are supported at no extra cost, be they employees or your accountant.
 Add-ons are available for estimating and human resources management.